ikem-krueger/ikem-krueger.github.io/_posts/2017-10-15-workaround-dma-boot-errors-on-fedora.md

 [   11.631207] ata5.00: status: { DRDY }
 ```

-I found out, that you can workaround the errors by disabling a feature called "[Native Command Queuing](https://en.wikipedia.org/wiki/Native_Command_Queuing)" or short "NCQ".
+I found out, that you can workaround the errors by disabling "[Native Command Queuing](https://en.wikipedia.org/wiki/Native_Command_Queuing)" or short "NCQ".

 You do that by open `/etc/default/grub`, edit the line `GRUB_CMDLINE_LINUX_DEFAULT` and add `libata.force=noncq`.